Text book landing say officials on naval LCA Tejas DRDO testing

 An LSO gives clearance for landing.
 Asked about the future roadmap, a senior official said, "the data of the flight will be extensively analysed, and the next step will be decided".

-After successfully replicating the test on shore, an aircraft carrier compatibility test will be conducted in the future, the sources said.
+After successfully replicating the test onshore, an aircraft carrier compatibility test will be conducted in the future, the sources said.

 Asked if there was head-on air during landing, another official said, "required wind flow was there".
-The successful landing on Friday is being seen as a major milestone in development of the naval variant of the jet, and sources said, Defence Minister Rajnath Singh also congratulated the team behind the project.
+The successful landing on Friday is being seen as a major milestone in the development of the naval variant of the jet, and sources said, Defence Minister Rajnath Singh also congratulated the team behind the project.

-The Defence Research and Development Organisation (DRDO) is involved in development of the naval variant of Tejas along with Aeronautical Development Agency, Aircraft Research and Design Centre of Hindustan Aeronautics Ltd and CSIR among others.
+The Defence Research and Development Organisation (DRDO) is involved in the development of the naval variant of Tejas along with Aeronautical Development Agency, Aircraft Research and Design Centre of Hindustan Aeronautics Ltd and CSIR among others.

-The naval version of the aircraft is in development stage.
+The naval version of the aircraft is in the development stage.
 The Indian Air Force has inducted a batch of Tejas aircraft.
 Initially, the IAF had placed an order with the Hindustan Aeronautics Limited (HAL) for 40 Tejas aircraft.

 Last year, the IAF issued the request for proposal (RFP) to HAL for the procurement of another batch of 83 Tejas at a cost of over Rs 50,000 crore.